Revision summary help for the 9-1 AQA GCSE BIOLOGY 1st Exam Biology Paper 1 - learning objectives

 Blood is a tissue consisting of plasma, in which the red blood cells, white blood cells and platelets are suspended and know the function of each component.

 2.2.4 Coronary heart disease: a non-communicable disease (Revision notes for AQA GCSE Biology, Paper 1, Topic 2 "Organisation")

 In coronary heart disease (an example of cardiovascular disease) layers of fatty material build up inside the coronary arteries, narrowing them.
 This reduces the flow of blood through the coronary arteries, resulting in a lack of oxygen for the heart muscle.
-Stents are used to keep the coronary arteries open.
-Statins are widely used to reduce blood cholesterol levels which slow down the rate of fatty material deposit.
+Inserted stents are used to keep the coronary arteries open.
+Statins are widely used to reduce blood cholesterol levels which slows down the rate of fatty material deposit.

 Diseases, both communicable diseases and non-communicable, are major causes of ill health.
-Other factors including diet, stress and life situations may have a profound effect on both phys and mental health.
-Different types of disease may interact.
+Other factors including diet, stress and life situations may have a profound effect on both physical and mental health.

 Be able to translate disease information between graph and numerical forms, construct and interpret frequency tables and diagrams, bar charts and histograms, and use a scatter diagram to identify a correlation between two variables.
-You also need to understand the principles of sampling as applied to scientific data.

 2.2.6 The effect of lifestyle on some non-communicable diseases

 You should recall that many noncommunicable diseases are caused by the interaction of a number of factors (to include cardiovascular disease, some lung and liver diseases and diseases influenced by nutrition, including Type 2 diabetes).

 A causal mechanism has been proven for some risk factors, but not in others.

-2.3 Plant tissues, organs and systems (AQA GCSE 9-1 Biology Paper 1)
+Topic 2.3 Plant tissues, organs and systems (AQA GCSE 9-1 Biology Paper 1)

 You should be able to explain how the structures of plant tissues are related to their functions.